Blood Cancer Research

 Genetic mutations and targeted therapy

-Targeted therapies exploit specific features of cancer cells to stop their growth while minimizing harm to normal cells.1-4
+Targeted therapies exploit specific features of cancer cells to stop their growth while attempting to minimize harm to normal cells.1-4

 Some targeted therapies are already approved to treat certain blood cancers, including:1-4

-• Histone deacetylase (HDAC) inhibitors, which block enzymes that help regulate the expression of different genes.
+- Histone deacetylase (HDAC) inhibitors, which block enzymes that are important for cell division to help stop the growth of cancer cells.

-• IDH inhibitors, which block mutated IDH to help immature cells become more mature.
+- IDH inhibitors, which block mutated IDH to help immature cells become healthy mature cells.

-Not every blood cancer has the same features, so many different types of targeted therapy are being studied.
+Not every blood cancer has the same features, so many different types of targeted therapy are being studied for various forms of blood cancer.
 Researchers are also studying who is best to be treated by each therapy and the possible side effects of these treatments.

 Boosting the body’s immune system with immunotherapy